labring/sealos.io/content/blog/(tech-compared)/the-sealos-security-path/index.en.md

 ### Sealos vs. Other DevOps Platforms: Zero Trust Comparison

-Many mainstream DevOps platforms—such as Railway, Heroku, and Render—are optimized for developer convenience, but often fall short when it comes to Zero Trust architecture.
+Many mainstream DevOps platforms-such as Railway, Heroku, and Render-are optimized for developer convenience, but often fall short when it comes to Zero Trust architecture.
 Sealos takes a fundamentally different approach by embedding Zero Trust principles into its core, rather than treating security as an add-on.

 The following comparison outlines the key differences between Sealos and these competitors across core security architecture and real-world usage scenarios:

 #### Core Security Architecture Comparison
 |Feature|Sealos|Railway / Heroku / Render, etc.|